DanielWeber-Sec/grc-security-portfolio/README.md

 Background:

 - 10+ years in IT Project Management & Requirements Engineering
-- Strong experience at the interface between business and IT
+- Experience in structuring complex environments and aligning stakeholders
-- Focus on structured problem solving, stakeholder alignment, and risk-based decision making
+- Strong focus on translating business requirements into actionable concepts
 - Transition into Information Security Governance (GRC)

-This portfolio represents the shift from delivery-focused IT roles towards **security governance, risk management, and ISMS implementation**.
+This portfolio reflects the shift towards roles where security is understood as a **management and decision-support discipline**, not just a technical function.

 ---

 ## Focus Areas

 - ISMS (ISO 27001 aligned)
-- Risk Management (impact-based, business-driven)
+- Risk Management (impact-driven, business-focused)
 - Security Governance
-- Policy Design & Control Definition
+- Policy Design and Control Definition

 ---